 Research Case Study — Special Olympics

-Performing campaign sentiment and impact analysis for Special Olympics
+Performing sentiment and impact analysis for Special Olympics

 How it started

 Creative ad campaigns can engage audiences, but it takes an outside view to confirm whether they worked.
 Agencies and brands often seek partners they can trust for this objective research.
-Barrett Hoffher, an award-winning agency, approached Program 11 to be the neutral third party to validate the efficacy of a new brand campaign created for Special Olympics.
+The Special Olympics came to Program 11 to be the neutral third party to validate the efficacy of their new brand campaign.

 Had the campaign driven awareness among the audiences they wished to reach?
 And was there potential for Special Olympics to build a deep, ongoing relationship with these audiences?